 1. There Will be 41 Billion IoT Devices by 2027

 That’s a lot of devices.
 When looking at the raw number of connected devices Business Insider predicts will be connected to the internet by the end of the decade, it’s easy to lose sight of how large the figure actually is.
 For context, take a moment to look at the difference between a million and a billion in terms of time:

 One million seconds is roughly equal to 11.5 days.

 One billion seconds is roughly equal to 31.75 years.

 Autonomous vehicles are coming, whether people like it or not.
-While precise numbers are difficult to determine, PWC estimates that the automotive industry spent around $46 billion on research and development of self-driving cars in 2015 alone.
+While precise numbers are difficult to determine, the automotive industry alone has invested over $100 billion on research and development of self-driving cars over the last five years alone.
 While driverless cars may not be taking over the highways soon, their need to gather and analyze huge amounts of data will demand more sophisticated edge data centers capable of directing the resulting digital traffic.

 Increasingly, IoT devices are popping up everywhere.
 Former Cisco researcher David Evans, who calculated just how many devices were being added every second, provides a glimpse into how widespread they’ve already become: